ElCapor/Il2CppLuau/Readme.md

 # sandbox branch
 This is where i'm attempting to implement complicated features such as auto completing, lua type resolution, lua hooking

+Auto complete : implement a mini parser
+Type resolution : find a way to have typeinfos in protos

 # IL2CPP Lua
 Lua Implementation of UnityResolve.hpp
 Opens an UI in game where you can write luau scripts